Farm and Agricultural Business Tax Guide for Frederick County

 Most Frederick County farm operations use the cash method of accounting, which means you recognize income when you receive it and deduct expenses when you pay them.
 This gives farmers significant timing flexibility — for example, prepaying fertilizer or seed before year-end to accelerate deductions into a high-income year.

-Larger farm operations (generally those with average gross receipts over $29 million) may be required to use the accrual method, which is more complex and removes much of the timing flexibility.
+The largest farm operations — generally those with average gross receipts above an inflation-indexed threshold of roughly $31 million — may be required to use the accrual method, which is more complex and removes much of the timing flexibility.
 If your operation is approaching this threshold, advance planning with your CPA is essential.

 Prepaid Expense Rules